mobinamb/-certification-project3/README.md

 # Task Component

 Functionality: Represents an individual task item and manages task editing state.
+* This component represents an individual task item.
+* It allows users to edit and delete tasks.
+* It communicates with the parent component (TaskList) to handle task updates and deletions.

 Props:
 task: Task object containing task details.
 onTaskEdit: Callback function to handle task editing.